-PCOS or Polycystic Ovarian Syndrome is an endocrine disorder that can affect hormones, metabolism and the immune system.
+PCOS or Polycystic Ovarian Syndrome is an endocrine disorder that can affect reproductive hormones and the metabolic system.
 Since PCOS is a syndrome it is made up of many different moving parts.

 The definition of a syndrome is “a disease or disorder that involves a particular group of signs and symptoms.”
 You may have some symptoms of one group and more symptoms of another group that are all related and interconnected.

 CAUSES OF PCOS

 PCOS is diagnosed using the Rotterdam criteria where 2 of 3 of the following need to be present:

 - Hyperandrogenism (clinical signs or lab results of high testosterone)

 - Long menstrual cycles or delayed ovulation

 It is important to go to a health care professional as they can do a full work up to see if you have PCOS.
 Typically it can be difficult to diagnosis, but if you find the right practitioner they can really determine if you have PCOS based on medical history, a physical exam, lab testing, and a review of your symptoms.

 There are many lab tests to consider when it comes to PCOS.
 Below are the common lab tests I I recommend to get in order to get the information we need to see what is truly going on.